MGfoundation/mgcpp/README.md

 ### Disclaimer

 This library is heavily under development and in pre-alpha state.<br />
-msvc support is not properly tested and guarenteed to work.
+msvc support is not properly tested and guarenteed to work. <br />
-For contribution, please contact us personally or join our [discord server](https://discord.gg/k5bxQT)
+For contribution, please contact us personally or join our [discord server](https://discord.gg/k5bxQT) <br />

-If our library lacks a feature that you need, please leave an issue.
+If our library lacks a feature that you need, please leave an issue. <br />
 We can raise the priority for most needed features.